 SEO is at the heart of every online business.
 Whether you are promoting digital services, selling a product, or growing a personal brand, SEO will play a key role in your marketing plans.

 In the distant past, SEO was all about keyword spamming.
 Search engines gave a lot of weight to the density of keywords and keyword domains, and even when that era faded away, there was still a disproportionate focus on easily targeted words and phrases.

 These days, the quality and relevancy of content is the most important consideration.
 By using abstractive summarisation, you can understand what your competitors are doing and what’s working for them.
 Once you have that data, you can work on improving your own rankings.

-One of the many tricks employed by content marketers is to create a large piece of content, such as a blog post or guide, and then break it up into many smaller pieces.
+Content marketing, on the other hand, is one of the many tricks employed by content marketers to create a large piece of content, such as a blog post or guide, and then break it up into many smaller pieces.
 These segments can then be posted to blogging platforms, shared on social media, and even added to videos and images for more eye-catching content.

-Creating those snippets can be a challenge, and if you’re just spending hours writing a guide, the last thing you want to do is copy, paste, paraphrase, and edit your way toward dozens or hundreds of additional posts.
+Creating those snippets can be a challenge, and if you are just spending hours writing a guide, the last thing you want to do is copy, paste, paraphrase, and edit your way toward dozens or hundreds of additional posts.

-With abstractive summarisation, you don’t need to.
-It can summarise your long-form content and create shareable segments for sites like Twitter, Facebook, and LinkedIn.
+With abstractive summarisation, you do not need to.
+It can summarise your long-form content and create shareable segments for sites like Facebook, and LinkedIn.

 You can even use automated text generation to create video scripts.
 Just summarise your longer content and then give those summaries to a writer or editor who can draft them into scripts for YouTube, TikTok, or your website.

 How many virtual meetings do you attend every week?
 How many hours do you spend talking about things that could have been expressed just as easily in an email?
-You’re not alone, as it’s an issue plaguing many companies that work in the digital space.
+You’re not alone, as it is an issue plaguing many companies that work in the digital space.